open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 TracesHook tracesHook = new TracesHook(options);
 ```

-Alternatively, you can add dimensions at hook construction time using builder option `extraAttributes`,
+Alternatively, you can add dimensions at hook construction time using builder option `extraAttributes`.
+These extracted dimensions will be added to successful flag evaluation spans as well as flag evaluation error spans.

 ```java
 TracesHookOptions options = TracesHookOptions.builder()